mirisuzanne/miriamsuzanne/content/2013/03/08/readings-are-terrible.rst

 Dear Poets,

-If you are going to spend hours perfecting the placement of a comma and two line breaks, please put the same effort into your reading.
 You don't publish without editing, why do you perform without rehearsing?
 The stage is a different medium.
 Have you considered working with a voice coach?

 Words don't speak for themselves: they require punctuation.